-Prepare a policy briefing note for an elected official, staff member, administrator of key decision maker in relation to an issue that is important to you.
-You may select a policy issue that is relevant to your personal or professional practice and draw on material from other courses such as your research course to build a strong argument for your proposed policy solution.
-You may include academic and practice literature including both qualitative and quantitative studies.
+You may include academic and practice literature including both qualitative and quantitative studies and multiple sources including materials generated by people with lived experience who are impacted by the policy (ethnographies, participatory research projects, memoirs, documentaries, etc.), internet websites, policy documents, journal articles and books.
 The brief should be no more than 5 pages double spaced (not including references) using APA formatting.
 Below is an outline of the sections that should be included in your brief and considerations for important content.
-You are not required to address of the of the questions this is simply a guideline.
+You are not required to address all of the questions; this is simply a guideline.